ihmeuw/vivarium_research/docs/source/models/causes/neonatal/index.rst

 .. note::

-  All quantities pulled from GBD in the following table are for a specific year, sex, age group, and location.
+  All quantities pulled from GBD in the following table are for a specific year, sex, and location for the 0-28 day year old age group.

 .. list-table:: Data values and sources
     :header-rows: 1